algoseekgit/algoseek-connector/docs/developers.rst

 notation ``MAJOR.MINOR.PATCH``.
 API breaking changes must occur only in **major** version changes, the only exception being bug fixes. **Minor** changes include new features while maintaining API compatibility.
+See Poetry's `version command <https://python-poetry.org/docs/cli/#version>`_ to bump the project version.

 Feature deprecation must be announced through a warning, displaying the version where deprecation will occur (major change) and marked both in the issue